 What Do You Have To Disclose When Selling A House In The UK?

-If you are selling your home and not asking the question “What do you have to disclose when selling a house in the UK?”, then you really should be doing so.
+If you are selling your home and not asking “What do you have to disclose when selling a house in the UK?”, then you really should be doing so.

 That’s because there are potential legal and financial repercussions for being less than honest with a potential buyer.